gandalfTheBlue/micro-frontends-react/readme.md

 1, All applications including the root should use hash history

-2, If navigate between sub applications, please use global window object
+2, If navigate between sub applications, please refer to this link: https://single-spa.js.org/docs/api.html#navigatetourl